Neradoc/discotool/README.md

 ```

 ## Operating system
 It currently runs on MacOS, Linux and Windows.
-Look at the requirements files to install the dependencies, with `pip install -r requirements.txt` for the right platform requirements.
+The `requirements.txt` and `requirements-*.txt` files list the requirements per platform.

 ## usbtool.py use

 ### Install and use

-The `discotool` command line program can be installed with pip (calling it on the repository directory).
-You can also import the module directly `python3 import -m discotool`.
+The `discotool` command line program can be installed with pip.
+You can also import the module directly `python3 import -m /path/to/discotool`.
 ```
-python3 -m pip install neradoc-discotool
+python3 -m pip install discotool-for-microcontrollers
 ```

 When using a single board, it will be automatically selected for commands, these are the commands I use the most: